 Excellence in Public Service since 1974

 The approach is to involve all jurisdictional entities as participants in the system rather than a sole provider approach.
-Fifteen fire departments/districts are providers of Basic Life Support (BLS) and are certified at First Responder or Emergency Medical Technician (EMT) levels.
+Fourteen fire departments/districts are providers of Basic Life Support (BLS) and are certified at First Responder or Emergency Medical Technician (EMT) levels.
 All Fire/EMS agencies function with one or more Aid vehicles (55 BLS units provide countywide coverage), averaging 6.7 minutes countywide.
+Protocols were updated 2015 to add Pulse Oximetry and Blood Glucose assessment to BLS skillset.
 All BLS agencies have been auto-defibrillation capable since 1986 and EpiPen qualified (epinephrine for severe allergic reactions) since year 2000.
 Most fire agencies are primarily volunteer with the exceptions of the larger municipal departments.
 Olympia, Tumwater and Lacey Fire District # 3 are integrated as county-wide providers of Advanced Life Support (ALS) staffing seven units.
 Paramedic transport units are dual-role (EMS and fire services) personnel and staffed with two paramedics.
 The System enhanced paramedic services by adding a Single Paramedic Rapid Intervention Non Transport (SPRINT) Unit to the south western county area on July 1, 1998.
 A second SPRINT unit was added July 1, 2000 to address paramedic response times to west Olympia and northwest Thurston County.
 The goal of the SPRINT unit is to improve ALS level response time and paramedic transport unit availability.
 SPRINT #14 unit was stationed at Grand Mound, had simultaneous response with the Tumwater ALS transport unit and both units are managed by Tumwater Fire Department.
 In January 2010, SPRINT 14 was upgraded to half time full paramedic transport unit at the same location.
 In 2012, the final phased transition was completed to a full time dual paramedic staffed Medic 14.
 SPRINT unit #10 north western county was upgraded in 2002 to a full dual staffed paramedic transport unit after the 2001 Nisqually Earthquake due to accessibility issues with northwest county and west portion of Olympia.
 Medic unit #10 (formerly SPRINT unit #10) is managed by Olympia Fire Department.
 Implemented in 2006, was a peak hour, dual paramedic staffed ALS transport unit, Medic unit # 6.
 The Medic 6 unit is stationed in the Hawks Prairie/northeast county area to respond to growth in the Lacey Urban Growth Boundary area and is managed by Lacey Fire District #3.
 In 2012, Medic 6 began phase up to a 24 hour dual paramedic unit by adding staff in each year, full staffing was completed in 2014.
-Two private ambulance companies, Olympic and American Medical Response (AMR), provide basic life support and inter-facility transport.
+Two private ambulance companies, Olympic and American Medical Response (AMR), provide basic life support EMS and inter-facility transport.
 Private ambulance companies provide four full-time BLS transport units and additional for peak load times.
 The System is further supported by a private non-profit EMS helicopter service, AirLift Northwest, stationed at the Olympia Airport.

-The System is activated by the public through an enhanced 9-1-1 (E 9-1-1) phone system to a central dispatch center.
+The EMS System is activated by the public through an enhanced 9-1-1 (E 9-1-1) phone system to a central dispatch center.
 Thurston 9-1-1/Communications (TCOMM) receives 9-1-1 calls and dispatches county-wide police, fire and EMS assistance.
 On January 1, 2011 CAPCOM became an independent PSAP/Dispatch agency and is now Thurston 9-1-1 Communications (TCOMM).
 The entire radio system was converted to narrow band in 2012/2013.
+NextGen 9-1-1 is in the process of being implemented 2014/2015.
 Fire/EMS units are dispatched on a single frequency with frequency assignment to one of several response/operational frequencies.
 Dispatchers use predetermined questions to decide the type and level of unit to dispatch.
 In 2011, TCOMM and Medic One implemented a pilot Automatic Vehicle Locator (AVL) system to test Geographic Information System (GIS) dynamic map based dispatching module to assist locating closest Medic One ALS units to the call.
 The AVL pilot was terminated in 2012 for dispatch software incompatibility.
 Dispatchers are trained to give pre-arrival aid instructions to citizens awaiting arrival of EMS units.
 The System converted to a three level response system of Criteria Based Dispatch (CBD) on July 1, 1998.
 The Dispatch system implemented a fourth “Telephone” subcategory of the non-emergency response level on June 1, 2001.
-The dispatch system routes the “Telephone” category of non-emergency calls to a 24 hour nurse HealthLine, 152 calls in 2013 were routed to HealthLine.
+The dispatch system routes the “Telephone” category of non-emergency calls to a 24 hour nurse HealthLine, 166 calls in 2014 were routed to HealthLine.
 The nurse HealthLine provides a better level of medical care to 9-1-1 callers not needing an emergency unit response.
 In 2009, the System implemented a process for on scene personnel to access the HealthLine.
 Medic Units respond with BLS units on any potentially life-threatening situations.
 The first BLS units to arrive on the scene communicate with the incoming Medic Unit.
 Medic Units may communicate care instructions or when medically appropriate the Medic Unit may be canceled.
 Medic Units handle all prehospital ALS, life-critical transports.
 When Medic Unit response times are extended, BLS agencies may transport and rendezvous with responding Medic Units.
 The paramedics operate from both "standing orders/protocols" and on-line communication with the Base Station hospital at Providence St. Peter.
 The Base Station determines the medical priority needs of the patient.
 The Base Station may authorize ALS transport, BLS transport or cancellation of EMS care.
 Private ambulances transport most non-life threatened BLS patients.

 Medical communications is over cellular phone and/or HEAR (Hospital Emergency Administrative Radio).
 Two hospitals are designated to receive EMS patients, St. Peter Hospital and Capital Medical Center.
 Both hospitals and TCOMM have compatible radio equipment to insure > 90 % communication coverage county-wide.
 The Thurston County EMS System participates in a state wide Trauma Center system.
 In 2012, Thurston County implemented a program to be included in a statewide Cardiac and Stroke center system.
 Cardiac and Stroke patients meeting state criteria may be transported to cardiac and stroke specialty centers.
 Implemented in 2005, was an in-vehicle data systems linking ALS units with the Dispatch center and county hospitals via digital radio modem.
 Private ambulances are capable of hospital and system communication.
 Disaster situations are coordinated on a designated VHF (very high frequency) band.
 Washington Hospital Emergency Radio System (WHERS) capability was added to all medic units for additional communication capability.